-Collaborate with other community initiatives such as Age-Friendly Communities, Healthy Cities/Communities or Community Food Centres.
+Collaborate with other community initiatives such as Age-friendly communities, Healthy cities/communities or Community food centres.

-Goal 5: Recreation Capacity

-Ensure continued growth and sustainability of the recreation field.
+Goal 5: Recreation Capacity Ensure continued growth and sustainability of the recreation field.

-Collaborative System
+Summary of Priorities Collaborative System

 Increase collaborative efforts to support and nurture a recreation system that achieves the vision and goals of this Framework.